varnishcache/varnish-cache/doc/sphinx/tutorial/advanced_backend_servers.rst

 unhealty.
 Varnish can also serve stale content if all the backends are down.
 See :ref:`tutorial-handling_misbehaving_servers` for more information on how to enable this.

+Please note that Varnish will keep probes active for all loaded VCLs.
+Varnish will coalesce probes that seem identical - so be careful not to change the probe config if you do a lot of VCL loading.
+Unloading the VCL will discard the probes.